Disappearance of Alejandro Bello: Search

 Search efforts were initiated the very day Bello disappeared.
 Several people claimed to have seen the aircraft land or crash, but these sightings were unsubstantiated.
 Various theories proposed at the time suggested that Bello had crashed into the sea or that the wrecked craft would be found in a mountain pass.
 Several expeditions were launched to locate a crash site, including one as recently as 1988, but no traces were found either of Lieutenant Bello or of the plane he was piloting.
+In the early 1930s, at a meeting of peasants, Carlos Peña y Lillo, journalist, correspondent of El Mercurio in San Vicente de Tagua Tagua, learns that one of them at the time that Lieutenant Bello was lost, a large explosion was heard at one of the ends of La Rinconada hill, which was later called for this reason "Quebrada del Diablo" or "Quebrada del Infierno". these statements were corroborated by Horacio Aránguiz Cerda, former deputy, resident in that area.

 On 28 November 2007 an expedition set out for the commune of San Antonio, Chile.
 Two metal fragments belonging to an aircraft were found in the Cuncumén hills.

 Jaime González Colville, of the Chilean Academy of History, considered it very unlikely that the remains of Lieutenant Bello should be found near Cuncumén.